bitbldr/sprocket/README.md

 - Improve unit test coverage to ensure code quality and reliability
 - Provide extensive documentation of modules and API for easier adoption
 - Optimize performance to enhance responsiveness and scalability
+- Investigate extending to support more than just web views, such as native desktop, iOS, and Android applications.

 ## Contributing